ABRG-Models/AttractorScaffolding/README.md

-Simulation and paper source for the paper
+#Simulation and paper source for the paper

-Title of paper here
+**Self-organization can guide natural selection**

 The directories here are:

-cover/
+## cover/

 Contains the covering letter for the paper

-paper/
+## paper/

-Contains the LaTeX source for the paper
+Contains the authors' draft of the paper

-simsj/
+## simsj/

 Contains S James' implementation of the model

-simsw/
+## simsw/

-S Wilson's implementation
+Contains S Wilson's implementation of the k=n-1 version of the model

-etc.